lammps/lammps/doc/src/pair_table.rst

    very close to the new value (i.e. round-off difference), then you will be assigning energy/force values to a different distance, which is probably not what you want.
 LAMMPS will warn if this is occurring.
+   While using the "R" option, the rcut defined in the :doc:`pair_coeff <pair_coeff>` should be rlo < rcut < rhi.
+LAMMPS will stop with an "Invalid pair table cutoff" error if this happens.

 If used, the parameter "BITMAP" is also followed by 2 values *rlo* and *rhi*\ .
 These values, along with the "N" value determine the ordering